Iron–sulfur cluster biosynthesis

-In addition to those three systems, the so-called Cystosolic Iron–sulfur Assembly (CIA) is invoked for cytosolic and nuclear Fe–S proteins.
+In addition to those three systems, the so-called Cytosolic Iron–sulfur Assembly (CIA) is invoked for cytosolic and nuclear Fe–S proteins.

 Mechanisms

 The assembly of iron–sulfur clusters cluster begins with the production of the equivalent of a sulfur (sulfur atoms per se are not found in nature).
 The required sulfur atom is obtained from free cysteine by the action of so-called cysteine desulfurases.
-One prominent desulfurase is called IscS, a pyridoxal phosphate-dependent enzyme.
+One prominent desulfurase is IscS, a pyridoxal phosphate-dependent enzyme.
 The sulfur atom from the cysteine substrate is transferred to residue Cys-328 of IscS, forming a persulfide: